RamSailopal/FileManjs-gitpod/README.md

 ![Alt text](react-table.JPG?raw=true "FMQL in react-table form")

 7) Step 3 is for sample only.
-If you want to make changes to your own repo, first fork this repo and then add that repo after the **gitpod.io/#** prefix to create a new gitpod intance.
+If you want to make changes to your own repo, first fork this repo and then add that repo after the **gitpod.io/#** prefix to create a new gitpod instance.
+8) **App.js** in **react/src** is the root file that gets executed by the React web server